TheScienceMuseum/heritageconnector/_posts/2021-12-05-Hackathon-Demos.md

 * [Timeline Interface](https://thesciencemuseum.github.io/heritageconnector/post/2021/12/04/Timeline/)
 * [Map Interface](https://thesciencemuseum.github.io/heritageconnector/post/2021/12/04/Map/)

+The hackathon projects were presented at the project's final [webinar](https://thesciencemuseum.github.io/heritageconnector/events/2021/10/22/webinar-findings-demos-and-potential/) on 3 December 2021.

 Thanks to Cogapp for hosting the day and to all the participants:
 * Alex Morrison
 * Ben Rubinstein